 By performing a simple calculation, we can see that the memory occupied by one publisher under the above experimental conditions is of ~ 400 B, while that occupied by one subscriber is ~ 500 B. The fact that there is virtually no substantial difference between the memory usage of these two entities, notwithstanding the fact that subscribers have a RMW_history associated, is ascribable to the fact that the memory pools of the RMW are shared among all the entities participating in a given application, and therefore it doesn’t mark a difference between subscribers (in need to store messages before they are fetched from the higher layers) and publishers.

 Finally, we see that there is no substantial difference between Reliable and Best-Effort modes, exception made for the upper threshold of the message size that can be sent in these two modes, as explained at the beginning of this section.

-To get a better insight into the type of memory consumed by these applications, below we provide the same data but broken down into its constituent memory chunks.
+To get a better insight on the type of memory consumed by these applications, below we provide the same data but broken down into its constituent memory chunks.
 We do so for just one message size (1 B), since, as we have seen, this number doesn’t affect the total memory consumed (nor its constituents).

 Fig 4: Static, stack and dynamic memory usage (in Bytes) of micro-ROS publisher and subscription applications in both Best-Effort and Reliable modes with UDP transport, default parameters and fixed message size as a function of the entities number.